Basins of Attraction: A Dynamical Zoo: Conclusions

 This closing section is not really necessary for this work.
 I suppose most of the interested people will pick and choose the system they are interested in.
 Therefore, I should comment a little on the motivations behind this work.

 In the process of researching the material, I have been fascinated (and obsessed) by the variety of shapes produced by these mathematical equations.
 Many of these images are at the crossroads of science and art, and there is a vibrant community of design artists publishing fractal pictures.
-One of the goals of this article is to share my enthusiasm for these objects and to provide the tools to other researchers so they can appreciate the aesthetics of basins.
+One of the goals of this article is to share my enthusiasm for these objects and to provide the tools to other researchers so they can also appreciate the aesthetics of basins and pursue the investigations of these objects.
 The zoo is closing its doors.